Tuesday, March 3, 2026

 More and more Austrians are having doubts about a sufficiently high state pension: this is the mood of the new “Pension Study 2026”, conducted by IMAS International for Erste Bank/Sparkassen and Wiener Städtische.
 The topics of housing in old age, care and support are highly relevant – even if care itself is surprisingly low on the list of priorities.
 1,000 people in Austria aged between 16 and 65 were surveyed.

 It reveals a precautionary logic in which health, housing and financial security are at the top of the list – and at the same time it shows that many people are more concerned with this “in principle” than in concrete terms.
-People often only become aware of long-term care as a pension issue when it suddenly arises.
-Until then, people tend to avoid the topic – out of uncertainty, shyness and sometimes simply because there is no room for it in everyday life.
+Care, on the other hand, often only comes to mind when it is suddenly necessary.
+Until then, the topic is often avoided.

 Header SBC English